-You can see that the exchange rate costs are significantly higher than the transfer fees.
+You can also see that the exchange rate costs are significantly higher than the transfer fees of £25.

-On larger international transfers, the costs can be in the thousands.
+For larger international transfers, the overall costs can be in the thousands.

-But the funny thing is, most people still focus on the transfer fee!
+But the funny thing is, most people still focus on the little transfer fee!

 The best thing to do is get a quote from an alternative provider and compare how much money you would receive.

-The potential saving will depend on the size of your transfer.
+The potential saving will depend on the amount you are sending.

-Small differences in the exchange rates can make a large financial difference to you.
+Even small differences in exchange rates can make a large financial difference to you.

-If you are worried about paying excessive charges, why not make a comparison and see how much you can save.
+If you are worried about paying excessive charges, why not compare our rates.